 How do you self-publish a cookbook?

-To self-publish a cookbook, you’ll need to invest your own money in the process.
-You will need to cover your own time to test recipes and will need to pay for ingredients, design, printing, advertising and distribution.
+To self-publish a cookbook, you'll need to invest your own money in the process as you'll need to pay for ingredients, design, printing, advertising and distribution.
+Plus, you'll need to pay for your own time!

 How do you make money from ebook cookbooks?